Tony McRae (politician): Politics

 McRae was Western Australia's first Minister for Climate Change and co-authored the State's 2007 Climate Change Action Policy.

-He led Western Australia's argument in national forums for an equitable distribution of Commonwealth Disability funding - leading arguments for the establishment of the National Disability Scheme.
+He instigated a review of Western Australia's disability services programs and led debate in national forums for an equitable distribution of Commonwealth Disability funding - policy reform that paved the way for development of the National Disability Insurance Scheme.